scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 Empedocles
 Atomists

-Change invoves coming to be from what is not
+Change involves coming to be from what is not
 We cannot think about what is not
 So, change is unthinkable.

 One Simple Response: not all denials are denials of existence.

+There is no chocolate in the fridge.
+Socrates is short.

+same very, 'is'.

+Parmenides: no way is, existential sense.
+Then something that in noway exists.
+Problem.
+Something that is not P, might still exist.

+What is not red, the apple, becomes red.
+The apple comes to be from what is not, but that does not require us to think about what is not altogether.

+I should ask them to do some examples of the existential predicative use of the verb 'to be'.

+No generation/destruction:
+Fools.
+For their thoughts are not far-reaching, who expect that there comes to be what previously was not, or that anything perishes and is completely destroyed.
+(36=B11)

+For it is impossible to come to be from what in no way is, and it is not to be accomplished and is unheard of that what is perishes absolutely.
+(39=B12)

+...There is coming to be of not a single one of all mortal things, nor is there any end of deadly death ....
+(35=B8)

+Changes involves coming to be from what is not.
+We cannot think about what is not.
+Change is impossible.

+Give an exmaple of ambiguity.

 + The statement that Socrates **is musical** should not be analyzed as referring to the musicality of Socrates and saying of it that it exists.
-+ Likeweise, the statement that Socrates **is not musical** should not be analyzed as referring to the musicality of Socrates and saying that it does not exist.
++ Likewise, the statement that Socrates **is not musical** should not be analyzed as referring to the musicality of Socrates and saying that it does not exist.

 **Summary:* Claims that x is not P are not equivalent to denials of existence.